syncfusion-content/maui-docs/MAUI/Masked-Entry/Culture.md

 </tr>
 </table>

-The following example shows how to set the the France culture for currency symbol, group separator and decimal separator.
+The following example shows how to set the France culture for the currency symbol, group separator, and decimal separator.

 {% tabs %}
 {% highlight C# %}